By Sarah Schuetze

-The University of Kentucky College of Arts and Sciences Department of Writing, Rhetoric and Digital Studies (WRD), however, will present its Excellence in Writing Awards to UK undergraduates as well as faculty and community writers.
+The University of Kentucky College of Arts and Sciences Department of Writing, Rhetoric and Digital Studies (WRD), however, presented its Excellence in Writing Awards to UK undergraduates as well as faculty and community writers.

-Two UK faculty members and two writers who are well known to Lexingtonians will be honored at noon Monday, April 13, in the Colombia Room of the Boone Center.
+Two UK faculty members and two writers who are well known to Lexingtonians were honored April 13, in the Colombia Room of the Boone Center (view the full program).

 By Gail Hairston